boschsensortec/COINES/doc/docs/data_protection_notice_for_coines.md

 BST is the controller responsible for the processing of your data; exceptions are outlined in this data protection notice.

-Our contact details are as follows:
+Our contact details are as follows :

 Bosch Sensortec GmbH \
 Gerhard-Kindler-Strasse 9 \